HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 10. Set `regenie_test` to 'additive', 'dominant' or 'recessive' according to the genetic model you want to test.

 **NB.** The first two columns of phenotype and covariate files must the named `FID` and `IID` and contain ids matching those present in the genotype files.
 Only samples found in all tables will be processed.

+## Multi models mode

+In this mode you can specifify a general trait table and a model table that describes the models you want to test (pheno ~ covars).
+Given a missingness threshold, the pipeline will automatically generate a list of of inputs and run the corresponding GWAS analyses.

 ### Files for multi models mode